Okay. Roll up your sleeves!

 The Part A deductible is for hospital and facility based services.

-At least this is capped but one hospital visit pays for an entire year of the G plan at age 65.
+At least this is capped but one hospital visit pays for an entire year of the G plan at age 65 in most cases.
 Read that back over...one slightly bigger bill pays for the richest medicare supplement.

 The Part B deductible for physician charges, services out of doctor's office, labs, etc.